Last updated on December 24, 2022 by Wandering our World

 You can still come here on colder days too though, just grab an ale and sit by the fireplace.
 And with dogs welcome you may even have a new furry friend by the time you warm up!

 If you need some food to warm you up, then be sure to try the Pide which is a homemade pizza/flatbread that’s popular in Istanbul, and now Canterbury too.
+You’ll also find classics like Bangers and Mash and Burgers which are well worth a try too!

 Occasionally on Sundays there will be live acoustic music or a pub quiz, making White Hart Inn a great place to end your weekend.